Jouwana Bzal '22 is this year's recipient of the $10,000 Benedict and Donna Zobrist Scholarship.

 MAJOR IN FRENCH.
 32 credits, including FREN-301, FREN-331*, FREN-441; 12 credits of coursework in literature, culture, and civilization, which must include the following distribution: 2 credits of early period literature, 2 credits of late period literature, 2 credits of civilization/cultural studies, 2 credits of an immersive experience, 4 more credits in any of the above; 8 additional elective credits.
 FREN-101 and FREN-102 may not be counted toward the major. *In the case of a scheduling conflict, another advanced course may be substituted for 331 in consultation with the department.

 MAJOR FOR TEACHING FRENCH.
-34 credits, including a major in French of which 6 credits must be earned from the immersive study abroad experience in Dijon, France.
+34 credits.
+An immersive study abroad experience in Dijon, France is highly recommended.

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.